Latin script: Since 20th century

 In 1928, as part of Mustafa Kemal Atatürk's reforms, the new Republic of Türkiye adopted a Latin alphabet for the Turkish language, replacing a modified Arabic alphabet.
-Most of the Turkic-speaking peoples of the former USSR, including Tatars, Bashkirs, Azeri, Kazakh, Kyrgyz and others, had their writing systems replaced by the Latin-based Uniform Turkic alphabet in the 1930s; but, in the 1940s, all were replaced by Cyrillic.
+In the 1930s, most peoples of the former USSR adopted a Latin-based script, the Unified Turkic Alphabet.
+This began with Turkic-speaking peoples such as the Azeri, Yakuts, Tatars, Bashkirs, Kazakh, Kyrgyz, and others, and then spread to peoples of other language groups (for example, the Moldovans were transferred to the Latin alphabet, which is almost identical to the Romanian alphabet).
+But, in the 1940s, all were replaced by Cyrillic.
+However, some peoples were not affected by Cyrillization (Latvians, Lithuanians, Estonians, Germans, Poles, Finns, Georgians, Armenians).

 After the collapse of the Soviet Union in 1991, three of the newly independent Turkic-speaking republics, Azerbaijan, Uzbekistan, Turkmenistan, as well as Romanian-speaking Moldova, officially adopted Latin alphabets for their languages.
 Kyrgyzstan, Iranian-speaking Tajikistan, and the breakaway region of Transnistria kept the Cyrillic alphabet, chiefly due to their close ties with Russia.

 In the 1930s and 1940s, the majority of Kurds replaced the Arabic script with two Latin alphabets.
 Although only the official Kurdish government uses an Arabic alphabet for public documents, the Latin Kurdish alphabet remains widely used throughout the region by the majority of Kurdish-speakers.

 In 1957, the People's Republic of China introduced a script reform to the Zhuang language, changing its orthography from Sawndip, a writing system based on Chinese, to a Latin script alphabet that used a mixture of Latin, Cyrillic, and IPA letters to represent both the phonemes and tones of the Zhuang language, without the use of diacritics.
 In 1982 this was further standardised to use only Latin script letters.

 With the collapse of the Derg and subsequent end of decades of Amharic assimilation in 1991, various ethnic groups in Ethiopia dropped the Geʽez script, which was deemed unsuitable for languages outside of the Semitic branch.
 In the following years the Kafa, Oromo, Sidama, Somali, and Wolaitta languages switched to Latin while there is continued debate on whether to follow suit for the Hadiyya and Kambaata languages.